 Follow these rules when you draw buildings:

 When drawing a building, keep in mind that satellite images are typically taken at an angle to the ground.
-This is why the roof outline will not match the footprint (i.e. the outline of the building's foundation, which is what you are supposed to draw on the map).
-Furthermore, the higher the building, the greater it will be offset (the roof is highlighted in red in the drawing and the footprint — green.
-The yellow arrows indicate the displacement between the roof and the footprint):
+That is why roof polygons are not properly aligned with footprints (footprints are polygons of a building's foundation, and they are the things that actually get put on the map).
+The higher the building, the more pronounced this misalignment is (see picture: roof polygons are highlighted in red, footprints are highlighted in green, and the yellow arrows show the misalignment):

 If the shape of the building's roof does not match that of the foundation, then draw the building based on the foundation instead of the roof.
 So if the upper floors of the building contain any parts that project out, don't include them in the building outline: